open-source-labs/OverVue/README.md

 npm run dev
 ```

-To build a new .dmg / windows .exe
+To build a new .zip / .deb

 ```
 npm run build